Now Reading

 Red Wines With High Tannins

-Bordeaux blend – Bordeaux blends consist largely of Cabernet Sauvignon, Merlot and Cabernet Franc grapes, and are sometimes completed with Petit Verdot, Malbec and Carménère.
+Bordeaux blend – Bordeaux blends consist primarily of Cabernet Sauvignon, Merlot, and Cabernet Franc grapes.
+Sometimes, they also include Petit Verdot, Malbec and Carménère.
 The combination of these thick-skinned grapes produces a heavily tannic wine.

 Monastrell/Mourvèdre – The grape, known as Monastrell in its native home of Spain and Mourvèdre throughout most of the world, produces a wine known for its incredibly high tannins.

 Petit Sirah – Petite Sirah is an offspring grape of Syrah.
-It’s not widely grown throughout the world, but presents a bold and largely tannic wine.
+It presents a bold and largely tannic wine.

-Tannat – Tannat grapes originate from France and have the ability to make a bold red wine, but can also be used in a rosé blend.
+Tannat – Tannat grapes originate from France and can make a bold red wine, but is also common in a rosé blend.

 Can White or Rosé Wine Have Tannins?

-White and rosé wines are macerated for less time (if at all), leaving the wines lighter in color and with less tannins from the grape skins, seeds and stems.
+White and rosé wines go through maceration for less time (if at all), resulting in wines with light color and few tannins.
 That’s not to say that these wines have no tannins altogether.
-White and rosé wine can also have tannins from barrel contact.
-Tannins can come from the wood itself but are much softer and less evident than grape tannins.
+White and rosé can also have tannins from barrel contact.
+Wine tannins can come from wood but are much softer and less evident than grape tannins.

 An exception to tannins in white wine is when it’s made using red winemaking methods.
-For this, winemakers keep the white grape skins in contact with the juice for a longer period, producing a wine with a copper-orange color.
+For this, winemakers keep the white grape skins in contact with the juice, producing a copper-orange wine.
 The popularity of orange wine ebbs and flows, but it’s certainly a category of wine that is here to stay.

 Other Beverages and Food With Tannins

 Tannins aren’t exclusive to grapes or the wine they produce.
 Black tea is heavily tannic.
-Tannins are present within black coffee as well.
+Tannins are present in black coffee as well.

 Tannic foods include nuts, especially pecans.
-The skin in particular is where the tannins originate.
+The skin, in particular, is where the tannins originate.
 Another tannic food is chocolate.
-The tannins in chocolate actually make it a very difficult wine pairing, despite popular belief.
+The tannins in chocolate make it a challenging wine pairing, despite popular belief.